tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

 Weeping Cherry Trees and Snow Fountain Cherry

-Not all cherries grow upright.
-Weeping cherry trees create a romantic silhouette, with long branches arching down toward the ground.
+Not all cherry trees grow upright.
+Weeping cherry trees introduce a softer, more romantic form into the landscape, with long, arching branches that cascade gracefully toward the ground.

-Weeping cherry (Prunus subhirtella ‘Pendula’) has graceful, cascading limbs that, when covered in pink or white blossoms, form a living fountain of flowers.
-Planted near water, a patio, or a garden bench, a weeping cherry becomes a natural focal point and photo backdrop.
+The classic weeping cherry (Prunus subhirtella ‘Pendula’) creates a flowing, fountain-like silhouette.
+When in bloom, its cascading branches are covered in pink or white flowers, forming a living curtain of blossoms.
+Planted near a patio, pathway, or seating area, it becomes a natural focal point and visual centerpiece.

 Autumn Cherry and Double-Flowered Cherry Trees: Extended Interest